Echo-Ji/ST-SSL/README.md

 * J. Ji, J. Wang, C. Huang, et al. "Spatio-Temporal Self-Supervised Learning for Traffic Flow Prediction". in Thirty-Seventh AAAI Conference on Artificial Intelligence, 2023.

+The homepage of J. Ji is available at [here](https://echo-ji.github.io/academicpages/).

 ## Requirement

 We build this project by Python 3.8 with the following packages: